cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Contact: Through Discord.

 ## Changelog

+**1.6.2**
+- Just update the code so that other mod creators are able to support Options in their own content by adding public helpers.
+More information are in this repository's wiki.

 **1.6.1**
 - Update the mod for a missing setup that prevents it from working correctly.